Starting a New Business or Product

 Part of successful business development is assessing your idea(s) and deciding whether or not to move forward with them.
 The Kansas SBDC can work with you on sizing up your business concept and help you formulate a plan for your next steps.

-Business Plans and Financial Projections
+First Steps: Market Assessment, Business Plan and Financial Projections

 Business Plans - A good business plan guides you through each stage of starting, managing, and growing your business.
 The Kansas SBDC can help you think about your business in a thorough and systemic way and guide you in the process of creating your business plan.